When do you normally start meeting with students?

 How often do you meet with students?

-We offer highly individualized support and will meet with a student as frequently as the family or student requests.
+We offer highly individualized support and will meet with a student on a regular baiss.
 We have a system and plan that has worked well for us.
-We generally recommend two to three meetings annually during 9th and 10th grade.
+We generally recommend two to four meetings annually during 9th and 10th grade.
 By late fall/early winter of the junior year, we suggest more regular meetings up to twice per month to meet the planning needs of the individual applicant, working consistently until applications are submitted.
 Beginning August of the senior year, we are maintaining ongoing communication to get to the finish line when all applications are submitted.